pedroccaetano/azure-pipeline-runner/README.md

 Feel free to contact us if you have any questions or need assistance.
 We appreciate your feedback and contributions!

 ## Release Notes

+### 0.0.4

+- Display Build Stages and add stage Log [#10](https://github.com/pedroccaetano/azure-pipeline-runner/pull/11)
+- Introduced a dedicated view for displaying pipeline stages.
+- Added an icon to easily open the Azure Pipeline log inside VS Code.

 ### 0.0.3

 - Create a view for displaying Builds from pipelines [#5](https://github.com/pedroccaetano/azure-pipeline-runner/issues/5)
   - Introduced a dedicated view for displaying pipeline builds.
   - Added functionality to load more builds and refresh the view to get the latest builds.
 - Add in-progress builds icon and improve duration display text [#9](https://github.com/pedroccaetano/azure-pipeline-runner/issues/9)

 ### 0.0.2

 - Added a refresh button next to the title in the extension to allow users to easily refresh the extension. [#2](https://github.com/pedroccaetano/azure-pipeline-runner/issues/2)

 ### 0.0.1